colesmcintosh/social-media-agent-system/README.md

-# Social Media Content Agent
+# Social Media Content Agent System

 A sophisticated multi-agent system that combines specialized AI agents to create engaging social media content.
 The system leverages a Research Agent for gathering accurate, up-to-date information and a Social Media Agent for crafting compelling posts with AI-generated visuals.